-St Teresa's Sixth Form aims to support each individual's learning requirements, fostering a classroom ethos that recognises the concept of personalised learning.
+Effingham Sixth Form aims to support each individual's learning requirements, fostering a classroom ethos that recognises the concept of personalised learning.

-Education in the Sixth Form at St Teresa's will build on what the most successful teachers do best; create an education experience with personalised learning at its heart.
+Education in the Sixth Form will build on what the most successful teachers do best; create an education experience with personalised learning at its heart.
 This means a system in which every student matters.
-Therefore, careful attention is paid to individual learning styles, motivations and needs; there is rigorous use of pupil target setting linked to high quality formative assessment and marking; lessons are well paced and enjoyable and students are supported by partnerships with others beyond the classroom.
+Therefore, careful attention is paid to individual learning styles, motivations and needs; there is rigorous use of student target setting linked to high quality formative assessment and marking; lessons are well paced and enjoyable and students are supported by partnerships with others beyond the classroom.